 The deal was initially a surprise and concern by Fuller who said, “As the deal was first consummated, things slowed down as bit as Nodal’s executive team focused on closing the acquisition.
 This set us back a few months, but it was a blessing in disguise.
 We were able to focus on developing a more complete go-to-market strategy and ensure we had the proper pieces in place to create a liquid market.
 This includes the team, the user experience, product, and customer commitments.”

-TransRisk brought in executives that have worked in capital markets and have built futures markets before.
+FreightWaves brought in executives that have worked in capital markets and have built futures markets before.
 This includes Glenn Goldberg, former President of S&P Platts; Eric Frank, former President of Thomson Reuters; David Sheppard, former head of global dry-bulk commodities trading at Morgan Stanley.
-The company also expanded its transportation markets team that now has three of the top wall-street sell side analysts in John Larkin, Thom Albrecht, and Donald Broughton.
-Fuller likes to call them the “tri-fecta” of Wall-Street power players.
+The company also expanded its transportation markets team that now has three of the top Wall Street sell side analysts in John Larkin, Thom Albrecht, and Donald Broughton.
+Fuller likes to call them the “tri-fecta” of Wall Street power players.
 “If these three guys don’t know about it, it didn’t happen.”
 Fuller stated.

-Trucking freight futures contracts are set to launch in late 2018.
+Trucking Freight Futures contracts are set to launch in late 2018 or early 2019.
 Stay tuned to FreightWaves as we provide on-going coverage of the development of this innovation that could bring stability to our industry.

 Stay up-to-date with the latest commentary and insights on FreightTech and the impact to the markets by subscribing.